patlefort/flutter-permission-handler/readme.md

 netns-helper
 ==============================

-netns-helper provides some systemd services to help with the creation of network namespaces useable by other services.
+netns-helper provides some systemd services to help with the creation of network namespaces usable by other services.

 ### Example